bzhanglab/pgdia/README.md

 ## Credits

-nf-core/pgdia was originally written by Wenrong Chen.
+pgdia was originally written by Wenrong Chen.